x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 (see below; note, possible corrupted data due to obtaining 0s for three distributions).

-NO TIME FOR KS TEST!!!!
-NO TIME FOR KS TEST!!!!!
-NO TIME FOR KS TEST!!!!!

 ~~~

 ## Graph - MT With Uniform Real Distribution